PatricZhao/class/README.md

 Homepage: http://www.stats.ox.ac.uk/pub/MASS4/

 ==============================================================================================================
-This repository used to show how to acclerate legacy code by openMP or openACC.
+This repository used to show how to acclerate legacy code by parallel technologies including openMP and openACC.
-- This is OpenMP version of KNN (k-nearest neighbors algorithm).
+- This is OpenMP version of KNN (k-nearest neighbors algorithm) in R.
 - Modified by: Peng Zhao

 ------------------------------------------------------------------------------------------------------------